 AES are different from traditional signatures in that they can be used to verify the signatory’s identity and ensure that the document has not been altered.
 In addition, AES can be used to track when and where a document was signed.
 As a result, AES provide a higher level of security and accountability than traditional signatures.

 Qualified electronic signatures are based on a qualified certificate and are more secure than simple or advanced signatures.
 To create a qualified electronic signature, the signatory must use a designated device containing the signatory’s qualified certificate.
 This device is then used to generate a digital signature attached to the document.

 The digital signature can be verified using the signatory’s public key, which is contained in the qualified certificate.
-Qualified electronic signatures offer a high level of security and are often used for legal or financial documents.
+Qualified electronic signatures offer high security and are often used for legal or financial documents.

 When to Use an Electronic Signature

 When conducting business online, several important documents must be signed.
 In the past, this required printing out the legal document, signing it with a physical signature, and then scanning or faxing it back.
 However, this process has become much simpler with the advent of electronic and digital signatures.

 An electronic signature is a digital version of a physical signature that can be used to sign an electronic document.
 Because they are easy to use and quick to process, e-signatures are often the preferred method for signing documents remotely.
 Digital signatures can be a convenient and secure way to conduct business online when used correctly.

 How to Create an Electronic Signature